readytensor/rt_forecasting_gluonts_deep_npts/README.md

-# DeepAR Forecaster in GluonTS
+# DeepNPTS Forecaster in GluonTS

-DeepAR Forecaster for the Forecasting problem category as per Ready Tensor specifications.
+DeepNPTS Forecaster for the Forecasting problem category as per Ready Tensor specifications.

 ## Project Description